(Note: This story initially ran in September 2016. All people quoted below are identified by their team/role at the time of the game.)

-Look around Tropicana Field in 2016, and you'll see a shrine to the history of a franchise whose memorable moments you can count on one hand.
+Look around Tropicana Field, and there's a shrine to the history of a franchise with some memorable moments.
 There's the 2008 American League Championship Series and the Matt Garza no-hitter in '10.
 Wade Boggs crushing his 3,000th hit into the right-field seats.
-There's 13 losing seasons in 18 years that have come and been forgotten, too.

 Then there's the one moment in 2011 that no one could have hoped for, because doing so would have gone beyond the scope of optimism.

 On the last day of the regular season, the Rays and Red Sox were tied for the lone AL Wild Card spot.
 Tampa Bay had closed a 9 1/2-game deficit since the start of September.
 But that comeback seemed doomed to fade as Tampa Bay fell behind, 7-0, to the Yankees on the season's final day, and Boston held onto a lead over last-place Baltimore.
 In the National League, the Cardinals completed an 8 1/2-game September comeback with an 8-0 win over the Astros and a 4-3, 13-inning Braves loss to the Phillies.

 In the left-field short porch is the 162 Landing exhibit.
 In the team's elevators is a photo of Evan Longoria's arms raised high in the air, only a trip around the bases away from officially landing the Rays in the postseason.
 Tangible reminders to those who saw it happen, nothing short of a miracle.

 Ten years later, here's an oral history of the most improbable comeback in baseball history, and the most improbable night in baseball history, told by the people who lived it.

 Part 1: "Well, you had a good run at it.
 You gave it your best."